 The Dark Archangel – Satan – knew that none born of the DNA in the seed (i.e., sperm) of man could defeat him since Adam’s sin had tainted the genetic code of man.
-Consequently, all born of the DNA of man (male and female babies) would be under his influence from birth and belong to him when they willfully disobeyed God (i.e., they sinned).
+Consequently, all born of man’s DNA (male and female babies) would be under his influence from birth and belong to him when they willfully disobeyed God (i.e., they sinned).
 Nevertheless, God had said that it would be one born of the DNA in the seed (i.e., egg) of a woman that would break his rule over planet Earth!
 (Genesis 3:15) Satan then launched an evil plan to taint the DNA of all women so that there would be none to birth into the Earth, the one that would defeat him!

 4000 B.C – 30 A.D. (approximately 4,000 Earth years or 4 Heaven Days, 2 Peter 3:8)

 Satan’s plan was to have fallen angels mate with human females and produce offspring with tainted DNA (Genesis 6:1-5).
-Therefore, no woman’s egg would have pure DNA from which the one that was to break his rule over planet Earth could be conceived!
+Therefore, no woman’s egg would have pure DNA from which the one to break his rule over planet Earth could be conceived!
 Giants (i.e., Nephilim) were born of this unholy union, and the small population of Earth was being overtaken with these mutants (Genesis 6:6,7).
 However, this plan was stopped by God when He saved genetically pure humans and animals in the Ark of Noah and destroyed the polluted species of man (Genesis 6:8-22).
 The fallen angels that participated in this attempt to thwart the one to break Satan’s rule were thrown into a chamber in Hades called Tartarus (2 Peter 2:4,5.
 Jude 1:6,7).
 Hades is the overall name given to the spiritual place in the heart of the Earth that contains Hell, Tartarus, and Paradise (at this time in history).

 Recall, upon the fall of man, God immediately starting making covenants, sealed in the blood of animals, to cover or protect man.
 Before his fall, the man was covered or protected with light as a garment (i.e., covered with the Glory of God) (Psalms 104:2.
 1 John 1:5).
 This practice of covering our sin by blood was started when the first animals were killed for their clothing (Genesis 3:21), and we see this practiced by Abel (1) in offering animal sacrifices (Genesis 4:4).
-Later a blood covenant was made with Abraham so that God would have the legal right to ask a woman that was of Israel to become pregnant with the one that was to break the rule of Satan (Genesis 12:7.
+Later a blood covenant was made with Abraham so that God would have the legal right to ask a woman of Israel to become pregnant with the one that was to break the rule of Satan (Genesis 12:7.
 Genesis 22:18.
 Galatians 3:16.
 John 10:2).
 Once Satan knew that the one promised to destroy him was to be born of the nation of Israel, he tried unsuccessfully to eliminate Israel time and time again.
 However, God always preserves a remnant of those faithful to Him (Isaiah 1:9.
 Ezekiel 6:8).

 God then started describing (1) the one that was to break Satan’s rule of planet Earth: